As an Amazon Associate I earn from qualifying purchases.

-The 80/20 rule.
-We talk about it, we mention it in reference to moderation and cheat/treat meals.
+The Clean Eating 80/20 Rule.
+We talk about it, and we mention it in reference to moderation and cheat/treat meals.
 But what does it actually mean?
-What do 80 and 20 percent look like in a day, a week or even a month?
+What do 80 and 20 percent look like in a day, a week, or even a month?

 The working theory is this: When you eat clean, you have to allow for life to happen.
 That, in theory, should equal about 20% of your overall eating plan, max.
 So you eat 100% clean, 80% of the time, and allow for mistakes and special occasions the other 20% of the time.

 I started thinking about that rule the other night and realized that while I talk about it a lot, I never really pictured what that would mean for my own meal plan.
 I always figured if I had 1 treat meal a week and a little something extra during the holidays, I was fine.
 And I was!
 But I still didn’t have a very strong image in my head of what that 20% would look like for me.

 The general idea behind the 80/20 rule, is to ensure that you are not strictly “dieting”.
 Instead, it enables you to create a lifestyle with clean eating because you don’t have to be so rigid that you feel guilty after taking one bite of a milk chocolate bar.
 (That’s right, I said MILK chocolate.
 Not dark chocolate.
 Horrors!!)